flhofer/dell_TB16_firmware/README.md

 ## Flashing instructions

 I will find alternative flashing methods for all files to the original Dell tool, which is limited and buggy.
+Also, while the original tool works ONLY with Dell PCs, these should work on all Thunderbolt-equipped systems.

 ### Flashing MST chips

 While there is a `mst.exe` for manual flashing, that too is unreliable and buggy.
 For starters, it only sometimes reports the installed firmware version correctly.
 For a few years now, it has been possible to flash the chips also on Linux.
 You will need a recent `fwupd` package, e.g., shipped in Ubuntu 23.10 or newer.
+If you don't use Linux, you can use a Live-USB using an official Ubuntu which comes with `fwupd` installed.

 Unlike what is suggested online, you MUST have a monitor connected to perform this update.
-This means that for MST1, you'll need a DP or VGA connection, and for MST2, you will need a miniDP or an HDMI screen.
+This means that for MST1, you'll need a DP or VGA connection; for MST2, you will need a miniDP or an HDMI screen.
 To install, type the following as root or with `sudo`

 ```